Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/other/BackdoorCTF-2023-writeups.md

 ```

 <br>
-Then we we reduce it with LLL we (hopefully) get
+Then when we reduce it with LLL we (hopefully) get
 <br>
 one of the rows as the RHS vector (b0, b1, b2, b3, 0):